INCLUSIVE FITNESS

 What is Inclusive Fitness?

-In the old way of thinking, an animal's "fitness" was just how many of its own babies survived.
-But in the 1960s, a biologist named W.D.
-Hamilton realized that since we share genes with our relatives, helping them survive also counts as a "win" for our own genes.
+In the old way of thinking, an animal's "fitness" was measured strictly by its own offspring.
+However, in the 1960s, biologist W.D.
+Hamilton realized that since we share genes with our relatives, helping them survive also counts as a "win" for our own genetic legacy.

 Real-World Examples

-This concept explains some of the most "selfless" behaviors in nature that used to baffle scientists:
+This concept explains some of the most "selfless" behaviors in nature that once baffled scientists:

-The Sentry Meerkat: While the rest of the group eats, one meerkat stands guard.
-It risks being seen by a predator first, but it saves its siblings and cousins.
-Because they share so many genes, its Inclusive Fitness goes up even if it is in danger.
+- The Sentry Meerkat: One meerkat stands guard while others eat.
+It risks being seen first but saves its kin.
+Because they share many genes, its Inclusive Fitness increases even if it is in danger.

-Worker Bees: Most bees in a hive never have their own babies.
-Instead, they spend their whole lives helping the Queen (their mother) have more.
-Because they are so closely related, helping the Queen is actually the best way for their own genes to "survive."
+- Worker Bees: Most bees never reproduce.
+Instead, they help the Queen have more offspring.
+Since they are closely related, this is the most effective way for their genes to survive.

 Why this is a "Calming" Idea